“The wines of Castle Rock Estate have purity, tension and grace, and speak loudly of their source area, as well as their maker.”Toni Paterson MW

 In order to achieve this, we need ripe and pristine fruit, that is free of stress and disease.
 We achieve this through careful vineyard management, focusing on a vine’s fruit load, sunlight penetration and airflow through the canopy/vineyard.

-Within the winery we minimise winemaker intervention where possible in order to maintain a wine’s varietal expression.
-Avoiding unnecessary skin contact, maceration and oxidation is how we achieve this with white varietals.
-Whereas when working with red varietals, we follow more traditional winemaking methods such as the use of oak barrels, whole bunch fermentations, and extended maceration to build complexity and structure, but never at the detriment of varietal expression.
+Within the winery we minimise winemaker intervention where possible to maintain a wine’s varietal expression.
+Avoiding unnecessary skin contact, maceration and oxidation is how we achieve this with white varieties.
+Whereas when working with red varieties, we follow more traditional winemaking methods such as the use of oak barrels, whole bunch fermentations, and extended maceration to build complexity and structure, but never at the detriment of varietal expression.

 Our winery, built in 2001, marked a new era, and gave us further control over the entire process.